Gowerlabs/lumomat/README.md

 ### LUMO auxiliary measurements

-The following fields are TBC pending resolution of [queries]([]https://github.com/fNIRS/snirf/issues/107) regarding the SNIRF specification.
+Auxiliary measurements such as motion data and temperature are also written to the output file, when available.
+The format of this data is not yet stable as it depends upon the resolution of a [query](https://github.com/fNIRS/snirf/issues/107) regarding the SNIRF specification.

 Each auxiliary measurement is located in an individual `/nirs(i)/aux(j)` field.
-The `/nirs{i}/aux{j}/name` field will be set as decribed to identify the data.
+The `/nirs{i}/aux{j}/name` field will be set as decried to identify the data.

-  - (*) Temperature: matrix of dimensions `<no. time x no. nodes>` containing the internal tile temperature for each node over the course of the experiment.
+  - (*) Temperature (`temperature`): matrix of dimensions `<time x nodes>` containing the internal tile temperature for each node over the course of the experiment.
-  - (*) Saturation (`saturationFlags`): matrix of dimensions `<no. time x no. channels>` where a non-zero value indicates that the channel was saturated at the selected time point.
+  - (*) Saturation (`saturationFlags`): matrix of dimensions `<time x channels>` where a non-zero value indicates that the channel was saturated at the selected time point.
 This is a more detailed version of the channel saturation summary written into the LUMO metadata.
-  - (*) Motion data: a set of six matrices each of dimensions `<no. time x no. nodes>`, with names according to the SNIRF specification (e.g. `accel_x`).
+  - (*) Motion data (`accel_x/y/z`, `gyro_x/y/z`): a set of six matrices each of dimensions `<time x nodes>`, with names according to the SNIRF specification.
 Acceleration is stored in units of `g`, and gyroscope data in `deg/s`.
+Note that motion data is not unfiltered, and post-processing will be required.

 *All auxiliary fields are optional and only recorded by more recent software versions of LUMO.
 To update your software in order to capture this data, contact Gowerlabs.*